GuilhermePaixao23/BI_Portfolio/README.md

 # BI_Portfolio - Code View
-This is a code view of all the main codes that I used in my Bi Portfolio
+This is a repository of all the main codes that I used in my Bi Portfolio